IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

     /home/gajan/go/src/github.com/IBM/integrity-enforcer
     ```

-    Note the absolute path of cloned `integrity-enforcer` directory.
+    Note the absolute path of root directory of the cloned `integrity-enforcer` git repository.

 2. Prepare a namespace to deploy IE.

-    The following example show that we use `integrity-enforcer-ns` as default namespace for IE.
+    The following example show that we use `integrity-enforcer-ns` as default namespace for deploying IE.
     ```
     oc create ns integrity-enforcer-ns
     ```